mdsriram/LyricalVideo/README.md

   4. Under "System variables", find and select the "Path" variable, then click "Edit".
   5.Click "New" and add the path to the bin directory of the FFmpeg folder (e.g., C:\ffmpeg\bin).
   6. Click "OK" to close all dialogs.
-- Verify Installation:
+- Verify Installation
 -Open Command Prompt and type ffmpeg -version to check if FFmpeg is installed correctly.

-2. macOS:
+2. macOS
 - Install Homebrew (if not already installed):
   Open Terminal and run:
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
-- Install FFmpeg:
+- Install FFmpeg
-In Terminal, run:
+In Terminal, run
 brew install ffmpeg
-- Verify Installation:
+- Verify Installation
 Type ffmpeg -version in Terminal to ensure FFmpeg is installed.

-3. Linux:
+3. Linux
-- Install FFmpeg via Package Manager:
+- Install FFmpeg via Package Manager
   For Debian-based systems (e.g., Ubuntu), run: sudo apt update sudo apt install ffmpeg
   For Red Hat-based systems (e.g., Fedora), run: sudo dnf install ffmpeg
-- Verify Installation:
+- Verify Installation
 Run ffmpeg -version in your terminal to check the installation.

 # LyricsGenius